BENCHMARK THERMO-RADIATA PINE CLADDING THAT’S BEAUTIFUL AND DURABLE

 Radiata pine is well suited for thermal modification, becoming more durable and stable and acquiring a beautiful golden-brown color through the process.
 We offer radiata pine cladding and wall paneling for indoor and outdoor use in our Benchmark range.

 The color of the wood changes over time

 Thermal modification gives radiata pine a naturally beautiful golden-brown tone.

 As with any wood, the surface of thermally modified radiata pine will fade to a natural silver-gray color over time.
 This process starts immediately after the products are installed and can take a few months to several years depending on how much UV light they are exposed to.
 The durability of the boards is not affected.

 It must be taken into account that wood is a natural material and the change of color over time may be uneven.
 Each table ages in its own way.
 And the different sides of the house facade age differently, depending on the sun and rain falling on the board.

 To reduce discoloration or restore the original color of thermal wood, Thermory boards can be protected by covering them with a UV-resistant pigmented finish (wax, stain, paint, mineral oil, etc.).

 Wall cladding maintenance To oil or not to oil?

 Thermally modified wall cladding does not necessarily require surface treatment.
 However, for Radiata pine we recommend oiling the boards prior to installation on all four sides using UV-resistant oil and repeating the oiling process on the external surface every 3 years.
 The oil should be applied only to clean, level, dust-free surfaces.
 Before applying oil to the whole cladding, test it on a small piece of wood using a small quantity of oil.
 Observe the oil manufacturer’s instructions.

-Three recommendations for installing Benchmark Radiata Pine wall cladding
+Recommendations for installing Benchmark thermo-radiata pine cladding